xrdocs/cloud-scale-networking/_tutorials/2018-03-30-understanding-ncs5500-jericho-plus-systems-and-their-scalability.md

 In the modular chassis:

-Today, we have a single line card using Jericho+: the 36x100G-S (more LC are coming in the summer 2018).
+In March 2018, we have a single line card using Jericho+: the 36x100G-A-SE (more LC are coming in the summer).

 ![36x100G-SE.jpg]({{site.baseurl}}/images/36x100G-SE.jpg)